KGoorecky/Casino-Simulator/README.md

-Casino Simulator allows you to play games like: Blackjack, Slot Machine and Roulette.
+Casino Simulator is a text-based application that allows you to play games like: Blackjack, Slot Machine and Roulette.